sergye/java-project-99/README.md

 <h1>Task Manager</h1>

-<p>Task Manager – task management system based on Spring.
+<p>Task Manager is a simple Spring based task managing system.
 It allows you to set tasks, assign executors and change their statuses.
 Registration and authentication are required.</p>
 <p>